Monarchism in France: History

-In France, Louis Philippe abdicated on February 24, 1848, opening way to the Second Republic (1848–1852), which lasted until Napoleon III's December 2, 1851 coup d'état and the establishment of the Second Empire (1852–1870).
+Following the French Revolution, the execution of Louis XVI in 1793 and the establishment of the First French Republic, monarchist sentiment still remained strong among many elements in France as well as among the now large exiled émigré community abroad.
+The rise of Napoleon Bonaparte and the creation of the First French Empire further complicated monarchist politics, as some former royalists supported Bonaparte as a stabilizing figure, while others remained loyal to the deposed Bourbons.
+With the fall of Napoleon in 1814, the monarchy was restored in the Bourbon Restoration under Louis XVIII and Charles X, only to be overthrown again in the July Revolution of 1830, which replaced the senior Bourbon line with the more liberal House of Orléans under Louis-Philippe I. The overthrow of Louis-Philippe in the French Revolution of 1848 marked the end of the July Monarchy and the beginning of the Second French Republic.
+Monarchist hopes revived with the rise of Louis-Napoleon Bonaparte, whose declaration of the Second French Empire in 1852 represented an alternative, Bonapartist form of monarchy.

 The monarchist movement came back into force only after the 1870 defeat by Prussia and the crushing of the 1871 Paris Commune by Orléanist Adolphe Thiers.
 Legitimists and Orléanists controlled the majority of the Assemblies, and supported Patrice de MacMahon, Duke of Magenta, as president of the Ordre moral government.

-But the intransigeance of the Count of Chambord, who refused to abandon the white flag and its fleur-de-lis against the republican tricolore, and the 16 May 1877 crisis forced the legitimists to abandon the political arena, while some of the more liberal Orléanists "rallied" throughout years to the Third Republic (1870–1940).
+However, the intransigence of the Count of Chambord, who refused to abandon the white flag and its fleur-de-lis against the republican tricolore, and the 16 May 1877 crisis forced the legitimists to abandon the political arena, while some of the more liberal Orléanists "rallied" throughout years to the Third Republic (1870–1940).
 However, since the monarchy and Catholicism were long entangled ("the alliance of the Throne and the Altar"), republican ideas were often tinged with anti-clericalism, which led to some turmoil during Radical Émile Combes' cabinet in the beginning of the 20th century.